Salmon-e/gdphysics/README.md

 # gdphysics
 A tool for simulating objects in Geometry Dash levels.
+It only works on Windows (for now)

 # Usage